pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 The drive speed is measured in millimeters-per-second, or mm/s.
 It is the distance that the robot travels (in mm) in one second.
 For example, if the robot drives 500 mm in 2 seconds, its speed is 500 / 2 = 250 mm/s.
-The robot determines how fast to rotate the wheels based on wheel diameter setting.
+The robot determines how fast to rotate the wheels based on the wheel diameter setting.

 Drive acceleration is the change of the speed value, every second.
-So it is the change of the millimeter-per-second speed, per-second.
+So it is the change of the millimeter-per-second speed, per second.
 This is often written as mm/s/s or mm/s².
 To reach a top speed of 250 mm/s in half a second, the acceleration should be 250 / 0.5 = 500 mm/s².